sroebuck/scala-meteor-chat/README.md

 # scala-meteor-chat

-This project is an attempt to get [Atmosphere](http://atmosphere.java.net/) working with Scala and Jetty.
+This project is an attempt to get [Atmosphere](http://atmosphere.java.net/) working with Scala and Jetty with as simple an example as possible.
 I attempted to get it running in place of socket-io in a substantial project but I was getting nowhere fast, so I decided to boil things down into something repeatable and shareable.

 This project is based on the [meteor-chat example](https://github.com/Atmosphere/atmosphere/tree/master/samples/meteor-chat) provided with Atmosphere.

 ## Changes to date

+This example now appears to work and uses Scala.

-So far this example is still completely in Java.
-The only changes to date are the creation of an [sbt](https://github.com/harrah/xsbt/wiki) build file `build.sbt` which uses the [xsbt-web-plugin](https://github.com/siasia/xsbt-web-plugin) with it's configuration in the `project/plugins/build.sbt` file.
+An [sbt](https://github.com/harrah/xsbt/wiki) build file `build.sbt` has been created which uses the [xsbt-web-plugin](https://github.com/siasia/xsbt-web-plugin) with it's configuration in the `project/plugins/build.sbt` file.

 This allows the project to be built and run with the commands:

     sbt
     > jetty-run

+The Java class "MeteorChat" has been converted to "Scala" with relatively little change in code style.

 On top of that I have carried out some changes described below as fixes to problems I encountered.